sparkflows/sparkflows-docs/docs/user-guide/reading-writing/unstructured-files/pdf.rst

 =====
 This node reads the content of single PDF file or multiple PDF files from a directory.

-Below is a sample workflow which contains the PDF processor in Fire Insights.
+Below is a sample workflow which contains the PDF processor in Sparkflows.
 It demonstrates the usage of PDF node to read the content of PDF files from a given path.

 It does the following processing of data: